Dkupeta/hf-charge/README.md

 # hf-charge
-PCB desing for a HF Charger
+PCB design for a HF Charger